-Tiger Woods returned to competitive golf once again this year and not many people expected him to really compete again, however he has done so to such a degree that he has recently been selected by Jim Furyk as a wildcard for the upcoming Ryder Cup to be held at Le Golf National in Paris.
+Tiger Woods returned to competitive golf once again this year and not many people expected him to really compete again, however he has done so to such a degree that he has recently won his 80th PGA Tour title and first in over five years.

-It has been a remarkable return that has seen him come second at the PGA Championship, tied second at the Valspar Championship and he also had the lead at the Open Championship until a run of poor holes eventually put him into tied sixth.
+It has been a remarkable return that has seen also seen him come second at the USPGA Championship, tied second at the Valspar Championship and T6th at The Open where had the lead briefly around the turn.

 Joe LaCava has been working for the 14-time major winner since 2011 but the 54 year-old is a man that few golf fans on the side of the Atlantic will be too familiar with.
 So who is Tiger Woods’ caddie?

 Joe LaCava came onto the bag of Tiger Woods after his acrimonious split with former bagman Steve Williams, who had worked for Woods for 13 years.